GraphBLAS/graphblas-api-cpp/markdown/utilities.md

 constexpr auto find(R&& r, T&& t);
 ```

+Return an iterator to the stored value in the GraphBLAS matrix or vector `r` at index location `t`.

 A call to `grb::find` is expression-equivalent to:

 1) `r.find(t)` if that expression is valid.